-Determine the system behaviour if an error is detected at boot.
-Settings are:
+Determine the system behavior if an error is detected at boot.
+Settings are.

 All Errors System halts when any error is detected.
 No Errors System does not halt for any error.
 All, But Keyboard System halts for all non-key errors.
+All, But Diskette System halts for all non-disk errors.

+All, But Disk/Key System halts for all non-key and non-disk errors.